macris-xiao/nfp-drv-kmods-xiao/tests/README.md

 - if using the parameter `rm_fw_dir: True`, it might be required to re-create the symlink in `/lib/firmware/netronome/` between tests.
 - Only use absolute paths in the config file, i.e. no "~/"
+- Newer Corigine cards will have a vendor ID of `1da8`, not `19ee`.
+Adjust the `lspci` command accordingly if using a newer card.
 ## Running the tests in the nfp-drv-kmods-private/tests/ folder:

 The tests are run from the context of the driver source directory: